 India reaches out to over 600 Indians in coronavirus-hit Hubei province

-The government has reached out to over 600 Indians living in China's Hubei province, the epicentre of coronavirus, to ascertain their willingness to be brought back to India.
-India has already approached Chinese authorities to allow it to send two flights to Wuhan, the capital of Hubei, to bring back Indian nationals from the province.
+The government has reached out to over 600 Indians living in China's Hubei province, the epicentre of the novel coronavirus outbreak, to ascertain their willingness to be brought back to India.
+India has already approached Chinese authorities to allow it to send two flights to Wuhan, the capital of Hubei, to bring back Indian nationals, and the evacuation process may start from Friday.

 "We have made a formal request to the government of China for bringing back Indian nationals from the Hubei province in two flights.
 We are awaiting for the necessary approval from the Chinese side.
 We hope this will be granted soon," Kumar said.
 Kumar said arrangements are being put in place for people to travel to the airport in Wuhan.

 "We remain committed to the safety and well-being of our nationals abroad.
-We appreciate the support extended by the government of China and other ministries in government of India in putting this process together," Kumar said.
+We appreciate the support extended by the government of China and other ministries in the government of India in putting this process together," Kumar said.
+He said the number of Indians in Hubei province used to be around 1,200 but it is difficult for the government to find out the exact number now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)